 The fourth year, in Birmingham, offers you a choice of modules allowing you to specialise in one area of mathematics or cover several different areas.
 The range on offer is large: from the highly abstract, such as logic, to the highly applicable, such as financial mathematics – so the choice can be difficult.
-You take at least one module involving project work; for those interested in teaching an option is available for working in a local school.
+You take at least one module involving project work.

 Please note: The modules listed on the website for this programme are regularly reviewed to ensure they are up-to-date and informed by the latest research and teaching methods.
 Unless indicated otherwise, the modules listed for this programme are for students starting in 2019.
 On rare occasions, we may need to make unexpected changes to core modules; in this event we will contact offer holders as soon as possible to inform or consult them as appropriate.